-Associate Professor Department of Sociology & Anthropology
+Associate Chair and Associate Professor, Department of Sociology and Anthropology

 |Phone:||613-520-2600 x 3990|

 Areas of Interest

 Theorizing of citizenship, governance, identity, and cultural politics in Canadian and Chinese national and transnational contexts, the child and the construction of modernity, diaspora studies, governmentality, feminist theory, post-colonialism, pragmatism.

 Xiaobei Chen was born in Guiyang in the southwestern part of China.
 She received her B.A. from Guizhou University, M.Phil. from the University of Hong Kong, and Ph.D. from the University of Toronto.
 She was awarded a Killam Postdoctoral Fellowship at the University of Alberta (2001-2003).
 She has carried out policy, archival, and ethnographic research in China and Canada.
 She is the author of Tending the Gardens of Citizenship: Child Saving in Toronto, 1880s-1920s (University of Toronto Press, 2005), co-author of History of the Li Minority in Hainan Province, China: The Case of Collective Production Practice (2008), and co-editor of Social Work for Women in the Chinese Context (2007).